Social Security Disability Insurance (SSDI) Benefits

 - Administrative or clerical errors

-The approval rate for first-time benefits of SSDI benefits is low.
-Around two-thirds of claims result in denials.
-After an initial denial, you have the opportunity to appeal through the reconsideration process or by way of a hearing.
+The approval rate for first-time SSDI benefit applications is low.
+Around two-thirds of claims result in denial.
+After an initial denial, you can appeal through the reconsideration process or a hearing.

-If your claim was denied, you have 60 days to file an appeal.
-There are several levels in the appeals process before a claim is finally denied.
-But if you wait too long to file an appeal, your case may be dismissed, meaning you have the start the process over.
+After a denial, you have 60 days to file an appeal.
+The appeals process has several levels before a claim is finally denied.
+However, if you wait too long to file an appeal, the SSA will dismiss your case.
+This means you have to start the process all over again.

 How Can a Social Security Disability Lawyer Help?

 Many people with disabilities give up after their SSDI application is denied.
-They may not think they can afford a lawyer to file an appeal.
+You may not think you can afford a lawyer to file an appeal.
 However, many Social Security disability lawyers will represent you with a contingency agreement.
 This means that you don’t have to pay anything upfront.
 Your lawyer will only take a fee if they win your case.

-Most Social Security disability attorneys will also offer a free or low-cost consultation.
-This will give you a chance to have someone review your case at little to no cost out-of-pocket.
-As soon as you get notice of an appeal, you should contact an SSDI attorney to find out about your legal options.
-A lawyer can file an appeal and review your claim to see why you were denied.
+Many Social Security disability lawyers also offer free or low-cost consultations.
+This gives you a chance to have someone review your case at little to no cost out-of-pocket.
+As soon as you get notice of an appeal, contact an SSDI lawyer for legal advice.

 Additional Social Security Disability Articles